 The FERPA affords students certain rights with respect to their education records.
-They are:

 The right to inspect and review the student’s education records within 45 days of the day